Menu Close

 What Are Private Equity Securities?

-Securities can be issued at any stage of development.
-For example, start-ups can use the funds as seed capital and later-stage companies may use them to facilitate growth.
+Private equity securities can be issued at any stage of a company’s life cycle.
+For example, early-stage companies can use the funds as seed capital, while more mature companies may use them to scale operations or enter new markets.

 Does Private Equity Outperform Public Markets?